A day with Pashmina Nomads

 This experience is ideal for travelers seeking a deeper, more meaningful connection with Ladakh beyond the usual tourist trails.
 It’s perfect for those interested in culture, history and traditional lifestyles—whether you’re a slow traveler, photographer, wildlife enthusiast or someone simply curious about how people live in remote Himalayan regions.
 If you value authentic interactions, learning from locals and exploring lesser-known places, this day in Chushul offers a rare and rewarding glimpse into Ladakh’s borderland and nomadic life.

-Hear from communities
+Hear from the Travellers

 We are using cookies to give you the best experience.
 You can find out more about which cookies we are using or switch them off in privacy settings.